Suits Me® Simplified: Banking 101

 Young man in cafe using his mobile phone to check his checking account balance

 It’s hard to imagine not having a current or checking account these days.
 Once upon a time, many people kept the money hidden in their homes, and to this day, we still discuss the wisdom or foolishness of keeping our savings under the mattress.
-Banks offer a way to keep our money safe, and thanks to the digital banking technology we are surrounded with, we can access our money anytime we need to.

 What is a Checking Account?